dougtoppin/keen-congress-vote/README.md

 	* export masterKey=xxx
 * git clone https://github.com/dougtoppin/keen-congress-vote.git
 * npm install keen.io
-* node keen-congress-vote/congress-vote.js
+* node keen-congress-vote/congress-vote.js 116112

-The data should have been uploaded to your Keen project.
+The data should have been uploaded to your Keen project as a new event collection with the name `congress-vote-voteId`.

 The data set consists of an array of records, one for each person.

 Next use the Keen workbench to take a look at your data.

 * go to the Keen workbench for your project (called `congress-vote`)
-* select the `Event Collection` called `congress-vote`
+* select the `Event Collection` called `congress-vote` with the voteId suffix that you specified as the argument
 * select `Analysis Type` called `count_unique`
 * select `Target Property` called `person_role.party`
 * select `Run Query`